 top of page

-Our message is simple: There is another way.
-We have seen our country launch countless wars and military operations only to end up in the same position.
-Israel’s policy of attempting to destroy Hamas’ military capabilities every few years has only led to Hamas getting stronger.
-No military operation has ever produced lasting safety and security for Israelis – let alone for Palestinians.
-The occupation of the West Bank and the blockade on Gaza must end - not only because it is brutal and oppressive for Palestinians - but also because it does not guarantee any long-term safety for Israelis.
+We have seen the Israeli government and military launch countless wars and military operations only to end up in the same position.
+No military operation has ever produced lasting safety and security for Israelis, and they are catastrophic for Palestinians.
+The occupation of the West Bank and the blockade on Gaza must end – not only because it is brutal and oppressive for Palestinians – but also because it does not guarantee any long-term safety for Israelis.
 We know that a negotiated peace agreement is the only way to ensure freedom, equality, and safety for both peoples.
-As a progressive grassroots movement, we are focused on building the political will in Israeli society to reach a political solution by building a mass movement of Jewish and Palestinian citizens of Israel who truly believe that such a shared future is possible.
-We call for an urgent ceasefire agreement between Israel and Hamas, to bring back the hostages and save the lives of innocent people in Gaza.
+As a progressive grassroots movement, we are building the political will in Israeli society for a political solution by creating a mass movement of Jewish and Palestinian citizens who truly believe that such a shared future is possible.

 Standing Together’s Response to the War

-Using existing movement infrastructure, we opened 12 solidarity networks across the country, in which over 5,000 Jewish and Palestinian activists take part in a wide range of actions promoting solidarity and de-escalation.
+As soon as the war broke out we opened 12 solidarity networks across the country, where over 5,000 Jewish and Palestinian activists took part in a wide range of actions promoting solidarity and de-escalation.
 Some highlights include:

 1. A “Solidarity Watch” patrol, which accompanies people who are fearful of leaving their homes and serves as a public reminder of Jewish-Arab collaboration.